-Today our readers are welcome to look over Elise Elliot’s, a television and newspaper journalist’s, her husband Tom’s, host of 3AW’s Drive program and their daughter Ava’s lovely home in Australia.
-What used to be an old pub in the inner-city of Melbourne is now a wonderful modern and stylish four bedroom family home.
-House interior has a contemporary feel and is decorated with various artworks, which give character and enliven the spaces.
+Today our readers are welcome to look over Elise Elliot’s, a television and newspaper journalist’s, her husband Tom’s, host of 3AW’s Drive program, and their daughter Ava’s lovely home in Australia.
+What used to be an old pub in the inner-city of Melbourne is now a wonderful, modern and stylish four bedroom family home.
+The House interior has a contemporary feel and is decorated with various artworks, which give character and enliven the spaces.

 As a journalist, Elise often works from home.
 Her best advice: “Keep it white and serene, it’s a perfect environment for writing.”
 Accessories are kept minimal on the shelf but bring personality.
 “They are antique opium pipes from various trips to Cambodia and Vietnam,” says Elise.

-The couple has installed an amazing floor-to-ceiling library with the dark shelves and a reading nook overlooking the revitalising green fern garden outside the window.
+The couple has installed an amazing floor-to-ceiling library with the dark shelves and a reading nook overlooking the revitalizing green fern garden outside the window.

-There’s a gorgeous material and colour contrast made up in the living room area.
-The white walls, dark floor and eye-catching art creates an inviting relaxation spot.
+There’s a gorgeous material and color contrast made up in the living room area.
+The white walls, dark floor, and eye-catching art create an inviting relaxation spot.
 The “impulsive buy” Le Blanc artwork is an original from Letitia Morris Gallery and adds a lively graphic detail to an otherwise empty corner.

 Architects Tim Jackson and Andrew Bos, of Jackson Clements Burrows, installed six guide wires on each side of the giant door, which will eventually host a wall of jasmine.

-The clean white and black coloured bathroom creates a serene feeling and black electric shutters allows to enjoy your privacy whilst relaxing in a bath.
+The clean white and black colored bathroom creates a serene feeling and black electric shutters allow to enjoy your privacy whilst relaxing in a bath.

 A wonderful koala artwork by Carla Fletcher.
 Really delivers that Australian feeling.

-A piece by David Bromley offers a gentle wash of colour to a monochromatic bedroom.
+A piece by David Bromley offers a gentle wash of color to a monochromatic bedroom.